CAF African Schools Football Championship: History

 On 11 May 2022 CAF president Dr. Patrice Motsepe launched the initial project in Maputo, Mozambique.
-The inaugural tournament took place at the King Zwelithini Stadium in Durban from 5-8 April 2023.
+The inaugural tournament took place at the King Zwelithini Stadium in Durban from 5–8 April 2023.
 Guinea's CS Ben Sekou Sylla won the inaugural boys title 5-4 via penalties against Clapham High School of South Africa after the match ended in a 1-1 draw.
 In the girls edition, Tanzania's Fountain Gate School won the inaugural title 3-0 against Ecole Omar IBN Khatab of Morocco.

-The second edition was held from 21-24 May 2024 at Amaan Stadium in Zanzibar.
+The second edition was held from 21–24 May 2024 at Amaan Stadium in Zanzibar.
 Hosts Tanzania won the boys edition defeating defending champions Guinea 1-0 in the final.
 In the girls edition, South Africa defeated Morocco 5-4 via penalties after the matched ended in a 1-1 draw.

-The third edition was held from 21-26 April 2025 at the University of Ghana in Accra, Ghana.
+The third edition was held from 21–26 April 2025 at the University of Ghana in Accra, Ghana.
 Defending champions Tanzania won the boys edition 3-2 via penalties against Senegal after the match ended in a 0-0 draw.
 Hosts Ghana defeated Uganda 2-0 in the girls edition to win their maiden title.

+The fourth edition was held in Harare, Zimbabwe from 2–10 April 2026.
+Senegal won their maiden title defeating Uganda 5-4 via penalties after the match ended in a goalless draw.
+Defending champions Ghana won the girls edition 9-8 via penalties against Burkina Faso after their match also ended in a goalless draw.